ToshioCP/Gtk4-tutorial/gfm/sec20.md

 There are four items, "New", "Saveas", "Preference" and "Quit".

-- New menu creates a new empty page.
+- "New" menu creates a new empty page.
-- Saveas menu saves the current page as a new filename.
+- "Saveas" menu saves the current page as a new filename.
-- Preference menu sets preference items.
+- "Preference" menu sets preference items.
 This version of `tfe` has only font preference.
-- Quit menu quits the application.
+- "Quit" menu quits the application.

 These four menus are not used so often.
 That's why they are put to the menu behind the menu button.